 From the figure above, we can see that we have about 290 recipes from ‘Italian’ cuisine and only 16 recipes from ‘Brazilian’ cuisine.

-Imbalance data is an important issue that need to be tackle before training model.
-There are a few common method to resolve imbalance data such as “up-sampling”, “down-sampling”, sometimes a mixture of the 2 are used.
+Imbalance data is an important issue that needs to be tackled before training the model.
+There are a few common methods to resolve imbalance data such as “up-sampling”, “down-sampling”, sometimes a mixture of the 2 are used.

-‘Down-sampling’ can be achieved by randomly choosing recipes from all the bigger cuisine group such as ‘Italian’ to match the sample size of the smallest group ‘Brazilian’ .
-That is, we will randomly choose recipe from all cuisine except from ‘Brazilian’ so that there sample recipe for the training set will be the same size as the recipe from ‘Brazilian’ (16 recipes).
-Down sampling is not a practical step when the training sample is small.
+‘Down-sampling’ can be achieved by randomly choosing recipes from all the bigger cuisine groups such as ‘Italian’ to match the sample size of the smallest group ‘Brazilian’.
+That is, we will randomly choose a recipe from all cuisine except ‘Brazilian’ so that their sample recipe for the training set will be the same size as the recipe from ‘Brazilian’ (16 recipes).
+Down-sampling is not a practical step when the training sample is small.
 If we down sampling every cuisine to 16 recipes, the total training set will be very small and the classification model may result in poor accuracy.